ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 Compliment your new girlfriend
 For example, say how you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.

-Resist the urge to check in with your ex
+Resist the urge to check in
-Guilt can rack up and make you rethink your decision.
+Guilt might  you rethink your decision.
 But remember, this is what you want.
 It is what you want, right?
 For us to be together?
 Good, that's what I thought.

 Get the closure you need
 Finally find release and closure by closing the tab that contains your former lover, forever again relinquishing her  to non-existence.